e-dant/watcher/readme.md

 the watcher.
 You may recieve error messages or important status updates.

-This format was chosen to support asynchronous messages from the watcher in a variety of languages.
+This format was chosen to support asynchronous messages from the watcher in a generic, portable format.

-Two of the most important "watcher" events are the initial "live" event and the final "die event.
+Two of the most important "watcher" events are the initial "live" event and the final "die" event.

 The message appears prepended to the watched base path.